ohpiglet/ohpiglet/README.md

 - split /images into /images/year etc.

-- find and replace broken image syntax with correct image syntax
+- find and replace broken image syntax with correct image syntax, all years

-- add /output to /ohpiglet
+- add /output to /ohpiglet, all years

 - build

 - test

+- Add 2023 ...
+2010 one year at a time.

+- Input Search-box text is invisible in Dark Mode